-- We recommend you dress casual, wear good shoes, avoid jewellery and at night bring a jacket or jumper because it may be chilly.
+- We recommend you dress casually, wear good shoes, avoid jewelry and at night bring a jacket or jumper because it may be chilly.

-- Leave your valuables at the hotel and don’t bring a lot of cash with you because there are pickpockets and its very crowded so it’s easy to pickpocket.
+- Leave your valuables at the hotel and don’t bring a lot of cash with you because there are pickpockets.
+It’s very crowded so it’s easy to pickpocket.

 - Expect huge crowds and loud music, if this doesn’t seem like your thing, then maybe this isn’t the carnival for you.

-- To see the fireworks we recommend arriving early in Olas Altas around 5-6pm and find a seat on the Malecon You will have to take turns with friends to go to bathroom or get drinks to maintain your prime seating.
+- To see the fireworks, we recommend arriving early in Olas Altas around 5-6pm and finding a seat on the Malecon.
+You will have to take turns with friends to go to the bathroom or get drinks to maintain your prime seating.
 You can also secure some seats on one of the many party boats that head out into the bay to watch the fireworks.
 Plenty of hotels offer reservations to view the fireworks.
-But also you could book accommodation that offers a view.
+But also, you could book accommodation that offers a view.

 How to get to Mazatlán Carnival?